Keirua/cryptopals/status.md

 https://github.com/neuhalje/aes_padding_oracle_attack

 All the articles about the weakness explain the same thing, the general idea is not very hard, on paper I had the correct formulas anyway, the algorithm is only 50 lines long... and yet, it took me 2 evenings to correctly implement this attack.

+## Level 20

+Easy given that the hard part (breaking xor with repeating key using statistical analysis ) was done in set1.
+Reused the code.

 ## Level 21